Entomophily: History

 The early spermatophytes (seed plants) were largely dependent on the wind to carry their pollen from one plant to another.
 Prior to the appearance of flowering plants some gymnosperms, such as Bennettitales, developed flower-like structures that were likely insect pollinated.
-Insects pollination for gymnosperms likely originated in the Permian period.
+The earliest fossil evidence of insect pollination for gymnosperms is from the early Permian period (Kungurian stage) based on five compression fossils of Tillyardembia from Russia, which show the gymnosperm pollen attached to their heads, thoraces, legs and abdomens.
 Candidates for pollinators include extinct long proboscis insect groups, including Aneuretopsychid, Mesopsychid and Pseudopolycentropodid scorpionflies, Kalligrammatid and Paradoxosisyrine lacewings and Zhangsolvid flies, as well as some extant families that specialised on gymnosperms before switching to angiosperms, including Nemestrinid, Tabanid and Acrocerid flies.
 Living cycads have mutualistic relationships with specific insect species (typically beetles) which pollinate them.
 Such relationships extend back to at least the late Mesozoic, with both oedemerid beetles (which today are exclusively found on flowering plants) and boganiid beetles (which still pollinate cycads today) from the Cretaceous being found with preserved cycad pollen.
 Angiosperms (flowering plants) first appeared during the Early Cretaceous, and during the angiosperm radiation from 125 to 90 Ma, would displace many of the gymnosperm lineages and cause the extinction of many of their pollinators, while some would transition to angiosperms and some new families would form pollination associations with angiosperms.
 Traits such as sapromyophily (emitting the odour of carrion to attract flies) have evolved independently in several unrelated angiosperm families.